Craig-Holbrook/bloc_practice/README.md

  #

- refer to readme in each project folder for details
+ refer to readme in each project folder for more details